versluis/Day-Counter/README.md

 which can be set in the settings view controller (edit button on the top right).

 I'm building this code in a screencast - check it out here:

+It's also available on YouTube in three parts:
+* Part 1: (graphical setup in Interface Builder)
+* Part 2: (calendar and date methods)
+* Part 3: (Key Value Observing)

+Enjoy, and Happy Hacking!